tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxNL.md

 ## Important Notes

-* UART4: needs ATF modification, to make it usable for linux.
-Primary used as debug UART for Cortex M7.
-Modification needed in file `plat/imx/imx8m/imx8mn/imx8mn_bl31_setup.c`.
-Disable assignment of UART4 - delete statement `	RDC_PDAPn(RDC_PDAP_UART4, D1R | D1W),` in rdc configuration table.
+* UART4: Primarily used as debug UART for Cortex M7.
+Modification in file `plat/imx/imx8m/imx8mn/imx8mn_bl31_setup.c` removed the exclusive RDC reservation from default NXP TF-A.
+* UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle[-nxp]`.
+  The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` on machine level.
 * USB: see [USB Howto](#usb)
 * MBa8Mx before REV.0300 is not supported.

 ## Known Issues

 * U-Boot: mfgtool config fails to write image to eMMC / SD with error -19.
-  The USB gadget is not enabled in U-Boot spacific device tree part.
+  The USB gadget is not enabled in U-Boot specific device tree part.
 To make it work it is needed to add the following changes to `arch/arm/dt/imx8mn-mba8mx-u-boot.dtsi`:
   ```